MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/use-own-data-lake.md

 manager: shellyha
 ---

-# Connect to a Common Data Model using an Azure Data Lake Gen2 account
+# Connect to a Common Data Model folder using an Azure Data Lake Gen2 account

-This article provides information on how to connect a Common Data Model with Dynamics 365 Customer Insights using your Azure Data Lake Storage Gen2 account.
+This article provides information on how to connect a Common Data Model folder with Dynamics 365 Customer Insights using your Azure Data Lake Storage Gen2 account.

 ## Important considerations